MicrosoftDocs/CloudAppSecurityDocs/CloudAppSecurityDocs/connect-github-ec-to-microsoft-cloud-app-security.md

     ![Screenshot showing authorize github oauth.](media/connect-github-authorize-app.png)

-1. Back in the Cloud App Security console, you should receive a message that GitHub was successfully connected.
+1. Back in the Defender for Cloud Apps console, you should receive a message that GitHub was successfully connected.

 1. Make sure the connection succeeded by clicking **Test API**.